chauhankiran/chauhankiran.github.io/raw/scala2.md

 This call return the same of these two numbers.

-Scala supports the optional parameter by providing the default value.
+Scala supports optional parameters by allowing you to provide default values.

 ```scala
 def sum(x: Int = 0, y: Int = 0): Int =